Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1. WebApp signs-in users with Microsoft Identity (OIDC)/1.1. in my org/README.md

 platforms: dotnet
 author: jmprieur
 level: 100
-service: ASP.NET Core Web App
+client: ASP.NET Core Web App
 endpoint: AAD v2.0
 ---
-# Bulid an ASP.NET Core Web app signing-in users with the Microsoft identity platform
+# Build an ASP.NET Core Web app signing-in users with the Microsoft identity platform

 > This sample is for Azure AD, not Azure AD B2C.
 See [active-directory-b2c-dotnetcore-webapp](https://github.com/Azure-Samples/active-directory-b2c-dotnetcore-webapp), until we incorporate the B2C variation in the tutorial.